 4 Comparing two countries

 So a few things to remember when doing this kind of exercise: 1.
-We assume that there’s no production when \(k=0\).
-Hence, all the curves should always come out of the origin.
-2. It’s useful to check which parameters directly affect each curve.
-Remember, changes in capital per worker will be movements along the curve.
-In this case, a higher savings rate implies that at *any given level of \(k\), \(i\) is higher (because \(i = \gamma y = \gamma f(A,k_t, h)\)). \(\gamma\) doesn’t appear in any other equation, so none of the other curves shift.
-Intuitively, the depreciation curve shouldn’t shift because it’s only describing how many machines wear out through production; the production function doesn’t shift because it just says how much we produce given the inputs available, not what we do with them.
+All the curves should always come out of the origin – without capital, we don’t produce.
+2. Changes in capital per worker will be movements along the curve, and changes in other variables rotate the curves upward or downward. n this case, a higher savings rate implies that at any given level of \(k\), \(i\) is higher (because \(i = \gamma y = \gamma f(A,k_t, h)\)). \(\gamma\) doesn’t appear in any other equation, so none of the other curves move.
+Intuitively, the depreciation curve shouldn’t change because it’s only describing how many machines wear out through production; the production function doesn’t change because it just says how much we produce given the inputs available, not what we do with them.

 Increasing saving means the workers in this country face a tradeoff between lower consumption today in favor of higher output tomorrow.
-Depending on how much they’re saving, they may or may not have higher consumption tomorrow.
+Depending on how much they’re saving, they may or may not have higher consumption in the future.

 To summarize: According to the Solow model, a country that saves more, all else equal, will be able to sustain a higher level of capital per worker and hence have a higher level of output per worker.
 They may or may not have a higher level of consumption per worker.